 - How long will my recovery be?
 Average recovery time for most oral surgeries is 3-4 weeks for complete healing.

-Our caring team at our Cathedral City, CA, office wants you to feel as comfortable as possible during your time with us.
+Our caring team wants you to feel as comfortable as possible during your time with us.
 Keep the below thoughts in mind when planning your surgery and aftercare.

 What Happens During the Surgical Procedure?

 The answer is always going to depend on the type of surgery.
 During your consultation, your doctor will show you pictures and models explaining how your particular procedure is done.
 You’ll discuss a treatment plan that fits your unique needs, any aftercare instructions, and whether or not you’ll need to take time off of work.
 Don’t be afraid to write things down, ask the doctor to explain the procedure to you again, or ask for additional information resources.